<objectType>

 -

-If a clear text is returned from the resource, store it in the hashed form.
+If a clear text is returned from the resource, store it in the encrypted or hashed form.

-This serves both use cases #1 and #2, although there is a catch: if the value obtained from the resource is already hashed (like in LDAP), storing it in the shadow breaks down the "prohibited values" feature, because the value hashed by LDAP cannot be used for any comparisons.
-A reasonable advice is to avoid
+This serves all use cases, although there is a catch: if the value obtained from the resource is already hashed (like in LDAP), storing it in the shadow breaks down the "prohibited values" feature, because the value hashed by LDAP cannot be used for any comparisons.
+It breaks down any other uses, e.g., inbound mappings, checking for application of strong outbound mappings, etc. A reasonable advice is to avoid

 readable